top of page

 There's a scene where I kiss my scapula, a religious necklace and [Mel] kept telling Anne "You're not gonna get away with that, it's not gonna work."
 Mel thought the audience would look at it in a dirty way, but it did work.
 Anne knew the audience would see it spiritually.

 JOHN: That's so great.
-Is there anything else you want to add?
+Is there anything else you want to mention that we haven't really covered?

 CANDICE: I always loved acting for the craft.
 I was never about the money.
 My manager used to turn down roles for me because of the money.
 I would have done FATSO for $2.
 It's about the process and I love doing character work.
 FATSO is very special to me and I'm forever grateful for it.